-The Cherokee Farm CampusUT Research Park Master Plan, then, includes a total of approximately 16-12 proposed building sites and approximately

-1.6 million940,000 square feet of development on 77 acres.
-Proposed bBuilding heights range from three\two\to five stories; with the taller buildings adjacent to Alcoa Highway.
-Building heights step down toward the river, with three and four story buildings framing the quad complexes.
-Each of the three quad complexes development nodes will function as distinct units; emphasizing unique areas of research, medical and technology.
-The quad complexes, however, Shared open space will be is further integrated through the network of campus streets, sidewalks, trails, and public spaces.
+The UT Research Park Master Plan, then, includes a total of approximately 12 proposed building sites and approximately 940,000 square feet of development on 77 acres.
+Building heights range from two to five stories.
+Each of the three development nodes will function as distinct units.
+Shared open space is further integrated through the network of campus streets, sidewalks, trails, and public spaces.

-At build-out, the concept calls for shared parking structures, approximately 1,500 parking spaces, in addition to parking provided on individual building lots for a total of 4,0002,350 spaces or approximately 2.5 spaces/1,000 square feet.
-For privately developed commercial office and medical buildings, offsite campus parking will complement on-site building parking to meet the overall campus parking ratio standard.
-Lots will-may be used for surface and structuredshared parking, as needed.
-In the early phases of campus development, the parking structure sites will provide surface parking for the first buildings.
+At build-out, the concept calls for shared parking in addition to parking provided on individual building lots for a total of 2,350 spacesor approximately 2.5 spaces/1,000 square feet.
+For privately developed commercial office and medical buildings, off-site campus parking will complement on-site building parking to meet the overall campus parking ratio standard.
+Lots may be used for shared parking, as needed.